tailor-cms/xt/docs/edit-package.md

 feedback component.
 - `:allowedPromptTypes`: array; array of element types allowed for the Question prompt
 - `:isDisabled`: boolean; Should element be disabled; e.g. upon copy element seleciton
-- `:isGradeable`: boolean; Is element configured as gradeable.